ddiogoo/twitter-search-engine/README.md

 ## Microservices Architecture

-The project is divided into several microservices, as microservices are implemented, they will be added to this list with their respective description.:
+The project is divided into several microservices, as microservices are implemented, they will be added to this list with their respective description:

 - `twitter-to-kafka-service`: This microservice fetches tweets from the Twitter API and sends them to a Kafka topic.

 See the diagram below for a visual representation of the microservices architecture:

 ![Microservices Architecture Diagram](./.github/microservices_architecture.jpg)

-This project is a work in progress, and more microservices will be added as the project progresses.

 ## Configuration